 This course examines both substantive and procedural law.
-The legal elements of various crimes are discussed, emphasizing the contents of the Alabama Code.
-Areas of criminal procedure essential to the Criminal Justice profession are also covered.
+The legal elements of various crimes are discussed, with emphasis placed on the contents of the Alabama Code.
+Areas of criminal procedure essential to the criminal justice profession are also covered.

 CRJ 146.
 CRIMINAL EVIDENCE (3-0-3)